 The Roswell Park Tobacco Treatment Specialist Training Program is intended to prepare all levels of health professionals to provide effective, evidence-based treatment for tobacco dependence across a range of intensities and populations.

-Our Training Program is fully accredited by the Council for Tobacco Treatment Training Programs and is the first accredited site in New York State.
-Our training program curriculum is delivered in fun, creative ways to help you retain knowledge and build skills needed to interact therapeutically with tobacco users.
+Our Training Program is fully accredited by the Council for Tobacco Treatment Training Programs and was the first accredited site in New York State.
+Our training program curriculum is delivered in fun, creative ways to help you retain knowledge and build skills needed to provide effective evidence-based treatment for tobacco use.

 - Maansi Bansal-Travers, PhD, MS